-Revision 11-3; Effective September 1, 2011
+Revision 18-2; Effective September 3, 2018

-If a member is residing in an Assisted Living (AL) setting, all of the administration of his/her medications, including injections, are provided by the nurse.
-It is possible that a member residing in an AL setting does not need any nursing tasks that are to be delivered by STAR+PLUS Waiver.
+If a member is residing in an assisted living (AL) setting, all of the administration of medications, including injections, are provided by the nurse.
+It is possible that a member residing in an AL setting does not need any nursing tasks that are to be delivered by the STAR+PLUS Home and Community Based Services (HCBS) program.
 Examples of when this may occur include when the member's only nursing need is for medication administration that is provided by the nurse or when the member is receiving nursing services through Medicare.

 7244 Response to Assisted Living Member Condition Change